ndakoda/Solana-Airdrop-Check/README.md

- Solana Airdrop Scanner
+  Airdrop Scanner

-A lightweight, open-source tool to check Solana wallet eligibility for past and active airdrops.
+A lightweight, open-source tool to check Eth wallet eligibility for past and active airdrops.
 Built with vanilla JavaScript and designed for transparency.

  Features